libreliu/ShaderPerFormer/code/toyDb/README.md

 To overcome this, new path scheme is introduced.
 In the path `N` = Numeric, `L` = Lowercase and `U` = Uppercase.

+> NOTE: Use `fsutil file setCaseSensitiveInfo <path> enable` to enable the case sensitivity of shader directory under Windows, although this is no longer needed.

 ## Usage

 1. clone to `toyDb` folder